u-eff-gee/utr/README.md

 The maximum number of randomly sampled points is hard-coded in `AngularDistributionGenerator.cc` where it says:

 ```
-MAX_TRIES_POSITION = 10000
+MAX_TRIES_POSITION = 1e4
-MAX_TRIES_MOMENTUM = 10000
+MAX_TRIES_MOMENTUM = 1e4
 ```

 AngularDistributionGenerator can do a self-check before the actual simulation in which it creates `MAX_TRIES_XY` points and evaluates how many of the were valid.
 From this, the probability *p* of not hitting one of the source volumes / angular distribution can be estimated.
 An individual check is done for each source volume.
-If `p * N >~ 1`, where N is the number of particles to be simulated, the algorithm will very probably fail once in a while so try increasing `MAX_TRIES_XY`.
+If `p * N >~ 1`, where N is the number of particles to be simulated, the algorithm will very probably fail once in a while so try increasing `MAX_TRIES_XY` or optimizing the container volume or W_max.
 A typical output of the self-check for the position generator looks like:

 ```
 G4WT0 > ========================================================================